AlessandrodotF/Project_of_Vision/README.md

 mentation and training of the convolutional neural Network UNet.
 Starting from high-quality data examples we will try to build an autonomous summit recognition algorithm and we will explore qualitatively its performance.
-More details in Real_Report_vision.pdf
+More details in Real_report_vision.pdf